paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 <a id="section-3762"></a>
 ## § 3762.
 Direct housing loans to Native American veterans; program administration
-**(a)** The Secretary may make a direct housing loan to a Native American veteran under this subchapter if—
+**(a)** The Secretary may make a direct housing loan to a Native American veteran under this subchapter if the Secretary ensures the following:

-(1)

-  (A) the Secretary has entered into a memorandum of understanding with respect to such loans with the tribal organization that has jurisdiction over the veteran; or

-  (B) the tribal organization that has jurisdiction over the veteran has entered into a memorandum of understanding with any department or agency of the United States with respect to direct housing loans to Native Americans that the Secretary determines substantially complies with the requirements of subsection (b); and

-(2) the memorandum is in effect when the loan is made.
+(1) That each Native American veteran to whom the Secretary makes a direct housing loan under this subchapter—

+  (A) holds, possesses, or purchases using the proceeds of the loan a meaningful interest in a lot or dwelling (or both) that is located on trust land; and

+  (B) will purchase, construct, or improve (as the case may be) a dwelling on the lot using the proceeds of the loan.

+(2) That each such Native American veteran will convey to the Secretary by an appropriate instrument the interest referred to in paragraph (1)(A) as security for a direct housing loan under this subchapter.

+(3) That the Secretary, including the Secretary’s employees or agents, may enter upon the trust land for the purposes of carrying out such actions as the Secretary determines are necessary, including—

+  (A) to evaluate the advisability of the loan;

+  (B) to monitor any purchase, construction, or improvements carried out using the proceeds of the loan; and

+  (C) to manage any servicing or post-foreclosure activities, including acquisition, property inspections, and property management.

+(4) That there are established standards and procedures that apply to the foreclosure of the interest conveyed by a Native American veteran pursuant to paragraph (2), including—

+  (A) procedures for foreclosing the interest; and

+  (B) procedures for the resale of the lot or dwelling (or both) purchased, constructed, or improved using the proceeds of the loan.

+(5) That the loan is made in a responsible and prudent manner, subject to standards and procedures as are necessary for the reasonable protection of the financial interests of the United States.

 **(b)**

-(1) Subject to paragraph (2), the Secretary shall ensure that each memorandum of understanding that the Secretary enters into with a tribal organization shall provide for the following:

-  (A) That each Native American veteran who is under the jurisdiction of the tribal organization and to whom the Secretary makes a direct loan under this subchapter—

-    (i) holds, possesses, or purchases using the proceeds of the loan a meaningful interest in a lot or dwelling (or both) that is located on trust land; and

-    (ii) will purchase, construct, or improve (as the case may be) a dwelling on the lot using the proceeds of the loan.

-  (B) That each such Native American veteran will convey to the Secretary by an appropriate instrument the interest referred to in subparagraph (A) as security for a direct housing loan under this subchapter.
+(1) To carry out the purpose of subsection (a), the Secretary may—

+  (A) enter into a memorandum of understanding with a tribal organization, other entity, or individual;

+  (B) rely on agreements or determinations of other Federal agencies to guarantee, insure, or make loans on trust land; and

-  (C) That the tribal organization and each such Native American veteran will permit the Secretary to enter upon the trust land of that organization or veteran for the purposes of carrying out such actions as the Secretary determines are necessary—
+  (C) enter into other agreements or take such other actions as the Secretary determines necessary.

-    (i) to evaluate the advisability of the loan; and

-    (ii) to monitor any purchase, construction, or improvements carried out using the proceeds of the loan.

-  (D) That the tribal organization has established standards and procedures that apply to the foreclosure of the interest conveyed by a Native American veteran pursuant to subparagraph (B), including—

-    (i) procedures for foreclosing the interest; and

-    (ii) procedures for the resale of the lot or the dwelling (or both) purchased, constructed, or improved using the proceeds of the loan.

-  (E) That the tribal organization agrees to such other terms and conditions with respect to the making of direct loans to Native American veterans under the jurisdiction of the tribal organization as the Secretary may require in order to ensure that loans under this subchapter are made in a responsible and prudent manner.

-(2) The Secretary may not enter into a memorandum of understanding with a tribal organization under this subsection unless the Secretary determines that the memorandum provides for such standards and procedures as are necessary for the reasonable protection of the financial interests of the United States.
+(2) If the Secretary determines that the requirements under subsection (a) are not being enforced by a tribal organization, other entity, or individual that is a party to any memorandum of understanding, agreement, or determination described in paragraph (1), the Secretary may cease making new direct housing loans to Native American veterans under this subchapter within the area of the authority of the tribal organization, other entity, or individual (as the case may be).

 **(c)**